 Being over-the-top with your gratitude

 Stay genuine.
-Unless the reviewer offered to babysit your kids for the weekend or buy you a new car try not to get too carried away.
+Unless the reviewer offered to babysit your kids for the weekend or buy you a new car try not to get too carried away in your Google Play review responses.

 Don’t argue.
 Ever.